Nike-Inc/brickflow/docs/workflows.md

 12. Suffix for the name of the workflow
 13. Define the common task parameters that can be used in all the tasks
 14. Define a workflow task and associate it to the workflow
+15. Define the schedule pause status.
+It is defaulted to "UNPAUSED"

 ### Clusters